Foot and Ankle Bursitis: Interventional Management in Podiatric Practice

 Educational Workshop Excerpt: Cryoanalgesia in Foot and Ankle Bursitis

-The accompanying video excerpt was recorded during a podiatric educational workshop with Dr. Brian Allen, DPM.
+The video excerpt was recorded during a podiatric educational workshop with Dr. Brian Allen, DPM, discussing the clinical rationale for cryoanalgesia in the management of foot and ankle bursitis.

 Professional Educational Series for Podiatrists